 Colmar has to be number 1 on the list.
-Technically, not a town or village, but actually one of Alsace’s cities.
+It is one of the most colorful cities in France.
+But technically, not a town or village, but actually one of Alsace’s cities.
 But it is probably your best base to explore the region and your starting point.

 It is easily accessible via train (both internationally and in France) as well as by car.

 It has a gazillion hotels, pensions, apartments, and AirBnB options and you only have to throw a pebble and you’ll hit an excellent restaurant, bakery, wine shop, or market.

 You can find the cutest houses lining the waterways, old fisherman’s quarter as well as historic buildings and shopping options.
 You can easily spend a few days in Colmar and get a good taste of the Alsace region.

 2. Ribeauvillé, one of the most beautiful villages in Alsace

 Ribeauvillé is definitely a village.
 And one of the most beautiful ones in the Alsace.

 It does have a train station but this is located nearly 4,5 km/ 2 miles outside the main historic town.